-From Lama, Hotel morning starts with a slow climb into a river gorge covered with dense forest trail, after few hours reach a small place of Ghoretabela, a nice place in the middle of woods with few lodges around.
+From Lama, Hotel morning starts with a slow climb into a river gorge covered with dense forest trail, after a few hours reach a small place of Ghoretabela, a nice place in the middle of woods with few lodges around.
 A possible lunch stop, from here the walk continues into the forest of fir, hemlocks, and rhododendron trees to reach an open area at Langtang village, the last permanent settlement before Kyanjin Gompa.
-Overnight in a nice lodge, the village populated by Tamang the hill tribe of Langtang area and central Himalaya as well on the suburb of Kathmandu valley.
-Here one can witness rock falls and landslide, where all houses were destroyed during 2015 huge earthquake, many life was lost.
+Overnight in a nice lodge, the village is populated by Tamang the hill tribe of Langtang area, and central Himalaya as well on the suburb of Kathmandu valley.
+Here one can witness rock falls and landslide, where all houses were destroyed during the 2015 huge earthquake, many life was lost.
 At present, the villages slowly returning to normal as it was before the earthquake.

 Start at the earliest for the Big Day, after a good warm breakfast, and then follow our lead guide, as climb leads to a long slope and ridges crossing a snow-line with some icy section, using ice-axe quite often where needed.
 A strenuous climb with a rapid gain of elevation following our guide safe and sure then finally a push yourself one top of Yala Peak summit.
-At the summit relax for a moment and catch your breath, and then enjoy stunning views of Langtang and Jugal Himal mountain range extends as far towards Ganesh Himal in the west.
+At the summit relax for a moment and catch your breath, and then enjoy stunning views of Langtang and Jugal Himal mountain range extending as far towards Ganesh Himal in the west.
 Feeling on top of the world and then safely descend to base camp, and continue to walk further towards Yak Kharka for last overnight in tented camp.
-By the time you reach the tents will be ready with warm light meals and refreshment, a great treat after the grand triumph of the adventure.
+By the time you reach the tents will be ready with warm light meals and refreshments, a great treat after the grand triumph of the adventure.

 Yala Peak a normal climb of grade ‘F’ means much easier than other peaks, although the tough part is climbing and walking over a steep snow slope for several hours, with rising altitude gain on each step.
 But not overall difficult a straight-forward peak to reach the summit but with some tough vertical section to climb.
 Our expert climbing guide will make the climb much possible guiding and supporting you all the way to the top with a safe descend.